 As a researcher, I conduct my work independently; however, one of my areas for development is the dissemination of my completed work once published.
 I identified the Bevan Fellows programme as an excellent opportunity to network with experts within the field of research, offering my projects support and attention whilst increasing their effectiveness and credibility.
 Research can be a very lonely, isolated experience and I saw the opportunity for the Bevan Commission to introduce me to new links and resources to help make research a more open and sociable experience, in particular to facilitate collaboration between researchers in Wales.

-I’m a radiographer by background, having moved into a clinical research role in 2012.
+I’m a qualified diagnostic radiographer, having moved into a clinical research role in 2012.
 My current role involves teaching, facilitating, supporting and conducting research within and beyond radiology.
 The transition from my clinical role into the research role was exciting and yet challenging.
 In order to help develop my skills and knowledge, I decided to enrol onto an MPhil Program with Salford University which really developed my confidence and competency in clinical research.
 I completed my MPhil in 2017 and I am now pursuing a PhD by published works with Salford University.
 My area of research expertise is optimisation of image quality and radiation dose in radiology, with additional publications outside of this area e.g. MRI anxiety.

 My main research interests are:

 methods by which image quality can be evaluated e.g. objective/mathematically and the Psychology behind the subjective nature of visual evaluation of image quality